Roukie686868/IRtransmitter/README.md

 ## IR Raw
-Not all IR signals are following the standards programmed into Tasmota-IR.
-If your signal is not recognized then try to record it signal in RAW format.
+Not all IR signals follow the standards programmed into Tasmota-IR.
+If your signal is not recognized then try to record the signal in RAW format.
 In the Tasmota console type:  **SetOption58 1**
 and give an Enter
 0 = 	Raw data Turned Off (Default)
 1 = 	Raw data Turned On
+When you enter **SetOption58 0** in the console the RAW data receiving stops again

+With SetOption38 the IR received protocol sensitivity can be set.
+By default this is set to 6.
+**SetOption38 6**

 ## Issues
 When you have issues getting the unit to work contact me via Discord. https://discord.gg/2SuHJZ7K